© T. Dietrich, S. Ossokine, H. Pfeiffer, A. Buonanno (Max-Planck-Institut für Gravitationsphysik), BAM-Kollaboration

 organized by the Max Planck Institute for Gravitational Physics (Albert Einstein Institute).

-The Max Planck Institute for Gravitational Physics (Albert Einstein Institute) offers a crash course on General Relativity, Black Holes and Gravitational-Wave Astrophysics.
+The Max Planck Institute for Gravitational Physics (Albert Einstein Institute) offers a crash course on Gravitational Physics, General Relativity, Black Holes and Gravitational-Wave Astrophysics.
 This course can be attended by students studying from the 5th semester Physics or Mathematics.

-The 20th Jürgen Ehlers Spring School takes place at the Max Planck campus in Potsdam.
+The Jürgen Ehlers Spring School takes place at the Max Planck campus in Potsdam.
 Potsdam is the capital of the state of Brandenburg and hosts multiple UNESCO World-Heritage Sites.
 It lies in close proximity to Berlin.

 Information on how to get to the Max Planck campus in Potsdam can be found here.